SteveHodge/assistantdm/readme.txt

  * Rework Statistic change notification.
 Consider making it a subclass of property (override would override total value).
 Consider factoring out interface. (all done)
  * ? properties for statistics: bab, convert temp hps
  * ? consider reimplementing hps. it's not really a statistic, really more a property of the creature or perhaps of the
- * ?    level or hitdice statistic. figure out how to implement hitdice/character levels. implement negative levels as well
+ * ?    level or hitdice statistic. figure out how to implement hitdice/character levels
  * ? review Statistics vs creature Properties
  * ? ... need to review how properties work on Character and BoundIntegerField (done)
  * ? character is not registered as a listener on the attack forms so it doesn't get notified of changes. probably should revisit the whole property/statistic notification system